rust-lang/book/src/appendix-01-keywords.md

 ### Raw Identifiers

-*Raw identifiers* are the syntax that lets you use keywords where they wouldn’t normally be allowed.
+*Raw identifiers* are the syntax that lets you use keywords where they wouldn’t usually be allowed.
 You use a raw identifier by prefixing a keyword with `r#`.

 For example, `match` is a keyword.
 If you try to compile the following function that uses `match` as its name: